 What are Experience Requirements?

-Experience requirements can be from as low a no experience, to as high as qualifications required.
-Heres a few things to think about:
+Experience requirements can be from as low as a couple of days boating experience, to as high as qualifications required.
+Here's a few things to think about:

 * Can you safely handle a vessel that you are looking to charter?